DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 But we need to create the pipeline that will run it.

 1. In Azure DevOps, navigate to the project and then go to Pipelines > Create Pipeline
-1. Because I'm using azure Repos on the same project, I'll select that option
+1. Since I'm using azure Repos on the same project, I'll select that option
 1. Then select the respective repository
 1. And on the "Configure your pipeline", select "Existing Azure Pipelines YAML file"
 ![](/img\Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project\existingYaml.png)